-By now, everyone has heard that social media is an intrinsically different medium, and indeed, it is more involving, demanding, and harder to control than traditional media.
+By now, everyone has heard that social media is an intrinsically different medium, and indeed, it is more involved, demanding, and harder to control than traditional media.
 In short, after years of declining results in old channels, companies have finally come to terms with the fact they must fundamentally rethink how they connect with the marketplace.

-Over the last several years, we’ve started to see a new trend clearly emerge from leading social businesses: Companies dealing with the realization that they have limited — and relatively untrusted — amounts of social capital in their possession.
-Certainly, a few companies are doing extremely well in this regard, but the total level of reach in social media of even most large brands is relatively limited.
+Over the last several years, we’ve started to see a new trend clearly emerge from leading social businesses: companies dealing with the realization that they have limited — and relatively untrusted — amounts of social capital in their possession.
+Certainly, a few marketers are doing extremely well in this regard, but the total level of reach in social media of even most large brands is relatively limited.

 Yet those very same companies also have legions of interested parties who do have — at least collectively — a tremendous amount of social capital that they just might be willing to employ for mutual benefit.
 If only they had guidance on how best to do it.

 In terms of trust and predictability, employees make a good ‘starter’ group for companies to get up to speed on creating an advocate program.
-Employees obviously have a vested interest in furthering the goals of the company, and their alignment with the organization’s interests and objectives is presumably (though certainly not always) why they are employed there.
+Employee advocates obviously have a vested interest in furthering the goals of the company, and their alignment with the organization’s interests and objectives is presumably (though certainly not always) why they are employed there.

-Note, that these examples are tech heavy, as we often see with social media.
+Note that these examples are tech-heavy, as we often see with social media.
 Fortunately, we are now seeing more traditional companies try their hand at advocacy programs now.
 Also, there is a good mix of B2B and B2C stories when it comes to employee advocacy which is encouraging.